jhelvy/jKeyboard/README.md

 The keyboard looks like this:
 ![alt text](https://raw.github.com/jhelvy/jKeyboard/master/wasd_files/keyboard_preview.jpg "Keyboard Layout")

-The most significant thing about this design is the blue "hyper" key that is in place of the "Caps_lock" key.
+The most significant thing about this design is the blue "hyper" key that is in place of the <kbd>caps lock</kbd> key.
 I use Karabiner-Elements to modify the keyboard such that when this "hyper" key is held down the functionality of many other keys also change, which is indicated by the small blue icons in the lower-right corners of each key.

 # Karabiner-Elements Settings
 The Karabiner-Elements settings can be found in the `karabiner` folder.
 There are two versions: